 As of August 2020, SBA had processed through private lenders guaranteed loans totaling $525 billion to small businesses and other organizations adversely affected by Covid-19.
 That total excludes lenders’ fees, which cost SBA about $2 billion.

 With so much money at stake and so many loans issued, the SBA needs the help of whistleblowers to provide information about PPP-related frauds.

 The government is investigating hundreds of cases of suspected PPP fraud.
 So far, DOJ has announced charges in more than a dozen cases of potential misuse of PPP funding involving more than $65 million in PPP loans.

 How the SBA’s Paycheck Protection Program loans work

-The CARES Act authorized up to $349 billion in forgivable loans to small businesses for job retention and related expenses through the PPP.
+The CARES Act and the Paycheck Protection Program and Health Care Enhancement Act authorized a total of $659 billion in forgivable loans to small businesses for job retention and related expenses through the PPP.
 The program was designed to provide loans to small businesses to help them keep employees on the payroll.

 The PPP allows qualifying small businesses and other organizations to receive loans with a maturity of two years and an interest rate of 1%.
 PPP loans, however, may be forgiven provided that employers retain or rehire employees.

 Two key points about PPP funds:

 - PPP loans must be used for payroll costs, interest on mortgages, rent and utilities.